 There are specially designed network devices that are used to interconnect LANs.
 Configuring, installing and maintenance of this devices requires expert skills by skilled technicians for the management of the organization’s network.
 These devices are specific to WAN environment, and they are:

-A voice band modem converts the digital signals produced by a computer – the 1s and 0s- into voice frequencies that can be transmitted over the analogue lines of the telephone network.
+A voice band modem converts the digital signals produced by a computer – the 1s and 0s- into voice frequencies that can be transmitted over the analog lines of the telephone network.
 On the other side of the connection, another modem converts the sounds back into a digital signal for input to a computer or network connection

 Channel Service Unit / Data Service Unit CSU/DSU are combined piece of equipment used for monitoring clocking and frame synchronization on a line.
 It also performs error detection at the physical layer, It could be called a Modem sort of.